| Glossary The CGS Service Offering Portfolio, an integrated framework of

 Policy making

+The establishing of the company policy.
 Policy making can be a conscious and well-organised process within

 a company.
 It usually is a continuous and often implicit process